frankt716/cse-191-fall23/rec04.lagda.md

 - if φ and ψ are well-formed formulas, then φ ∧ ψ, φ ∨ ψ, and φ ⇒ ψ are well-formed formulas;
 - if φ is a well-formed formulas and x is a variable, then ∃x. φ and ∀x. φ are well-formed formulas.

-> :warning: In logic and programming language theory, quantifiers bind loosely (has lower precedence).
-> This course adopts the opposite convention i.e., quantifiers bind tightly (has higher precedence).

 Quantifiers are *binders*.
 They bind to variables.
 You're probably familiar with this concept already.